damirkusar/leptir-seed/README.md

-# Leptir Seed - the seed for structured & feature-rich AngularJS apps
+# Leptir - the seed for professional AngularJS apps

-'AngularJS seed structured in modules with Gulp, Browserify, Angular-UI, Bootstrap, SCSS, Karma & Jasmine & out of the box.'
+`AngularJS seed structured in modules with Gulp, Browserify, Angular-UI, Bootstrap, SCSS, Karma & Jasmine & out of the box.`

 I started this project because I wanted to create my own AngularJS seed which fits my needs.
 I hope, that it will serve yours too.